Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability: Abstract

 \section{Abstract}

 Software testing is aimed to improve the delivered reliability of the users.
-Delivered reliability is the reliability of using the software after it is delivered to the users.
-Usually the software consists of many modules.
-Thus, the delivered reliability is dependent on the user's operational profile which specifies how the users will use these modules as well as the defect number remaining in each module.
-Therefore, a good testing policy should take the users' operational profile into account and dynamically select tested modules according to the current state of the software during the testing process.
-This paper discusses how to dynamically select tested modules in order to maximize delivered reliability by formulating the selection problem as a dynamic programming problem.
-As the testing process is performed only once, risk must be considered during the testing process, which is described by the tester's utility function in this paper.
-Besides, since usually the tester has no accurate estimate of the users' operational profile, by employing robust optimization technique, we analysis the selection problem in the worst case, given the operational profile's uncertainty set.
-By numerical examples, we show the necessity of maximizing delivered reliability directly and using robust optimization technique when the tester has no clear idea of the operational profile.
-Moreover, it is shown that the risk averse behavior of the tester has a major influence on the delivered reliability.
+Delivered reliability is the reliability when using the software after it is delivered.
+Since the software consists of many modules, the delivered reliability depends on the number of defects remaining in each module as well as the users' operational profile, which specifies how the users will use these modules.
+A good testing policy should take the users' operational profile into account and dynamically select tested modules according to the current state of the software during the testing process.
+This paper discusses how to dynamically select tested modules in order to maximize delivered reliability by formulating the selection problem as a dynamic program.
+Since the testing process is performed only once, the tester is more concerned about the realized reliability rather than its expected value.
+Hence, the realized risk of reliability must be considered during the testing process, which is described by the tester's utility function in this paper.
+Besides, since usually the tester has no accurate estimate of the users' operational profile, by employing robust optimization technique, we analyze the selection problem in the worst case given that the operational profile lies in a given uncertainty set.
+By numerical examples, we show the necessity of taking maximizing delivered reliability directly as the objective and using robust optimization technique when the tester does not know the detailed value of operational profile.
+Moreover, it is shown that the risk averse behavior of the tester has a great impact on the distribution of delivered reliability. \\ {\bf Keywords:} software testing process; risk; delivered reliability; unknown operational profile; robust optimization. \\ {\bf Mathematics Subject Classification:} 90B25; 90C39.